django-cms/djangocms-moderation/README.rst

 Documentation
 =============

 We maintain documentation under ``docs`` folder using rst format.
-HTML documentation can be generated using following command
+HTML documentation can be generated using the following command

 Run::

     cd docs/
     make html

-This should generate all html files from rst documents under `docs/_build` folder, which can be browsed.
+This should generate all html files from rst documents under the `docs/_build` folder, which can be browsed.